5 of the Biggest Spiders in Virginia

 Scientific NameSizeDanger to Humans

-Tigrosa aspersa2-3 inchesDelivers a somewhat painful bite that causes swelling and redness, other symptoms may appear.
+Tigrosa aspersa2-3 inchesDelivers a somewhat painful bite that causes swelling and redness; other symptoms may also appear.

 The speckled wolf spider is among the largest wolf spiders in the United States.
-It can measure up to an inch long just by body size alone.
-When you include their legs in the measurement, they can stretch upwards of 3 inches!
+Its body can measure up to an inch long, with a leg span typically reaching up to 2.5 inches, though rare individuals may approach 3 inches.

-Due to their size, bulbous abdomen, and hairy bodies, these spiders are often confused for tarantulas.
-You’ll find these spiders living in tall grass, wooded areas, and near human structures, especially in the winter.
+You’ll find these spiders living in tall grass, wooded areas, and near outbuildings, especially in the winter.
 They don’t use webs to hunt their prey.
-Instead, they will chase them down to feast on them.
+Instead, they chase them down.

 Wolf spider bites can be painful and cause redness and swelling.
-Their bites are unpleasant, but they are not very dangerous to a healthy adult.
+Their bites are unpleasant, but they are not medically significant in humans.

 1. Dark Fishing Spider